 In May 2019, Robert Fischman, Vernon Foster and Frank Kaszuba, Sr., were recognized by the Republic of France and awarded the French Legion of Honor, the highest French order of merit for military and civil merits, for their actions on D-Day and in World War II.
-Siewert was presented with the French Legion of Honor in 1944.
+John T. Siewert had already been presented with the French Legion of Honor in 1944.
 We thank them, and all those who served on this momentous day in history, for their tremendous service and sacrifice.

 More from the USO